jpmckinney/pupa-ruby/README.md

     ruby cat.rb --output_dir redis://localhost:6379/0 --pipelined

+Requiring the `hiredis` gem will slightly improve performance.

 Note that Pupa.rb flushes the Redis database before scraping.
 If you use Redis, **DO NOT** share a Redis database with Pupa.rb and other applications.
 You can select a different database than the default `0` for use with Pupa.rb by passing an argument like `redis://localhost:6379/15`, where `15` is the database number.

 ### Skipping validation